dfinity/motoko/doc/md/reference/style.md

     var obj : Class = foo();
     ```

-    Rationale: Due to subtyping, inferring the type from the initialisation would not necessarily deduce the intended type.
+    Rationale: Due to subtyping, inferring the type from the initialization would not necessarily deduce the intended type.
 For example, `balance` would have type `Nat` without the annotation, ruling out assignments of integers.

 -   Put type annotations on all public fields in a class.